-You may be seeking for that perfect relationship, for that perfect home or just a happy life.
-You may have already achieved some of your dreams that you seek, but there is always more, isn't' there?
-Whenever we reach one of our goals, another one seems to come up.
-In our seeking for the perfect life, the goal post seems to be moving each time we achieve something.
+You may seek that perfect relationship, home or happy life.
+You may have already achieved some of the dreams that you seek, but there is always more, isn’t there?
+Whenever we reach one of our goals, another one comes up.
+In seeking the perfect life, the goalpost moves each time we achieve something.

-The seeking energy is what drives us in life.
-Usually, a bit later in life, the seeking energy becomes more of a spiritual search as we realise none of the material things gives us lasting pleasure.
-The energy of seeking is the same, however, even if the seeking is more of spiritual type.
-It seems that we always seek.
+Seeking drives us in life, becoming an energy of its own.
+Usually, a bit later in life, the seeking energy becomes more of a spiritual search as we realise none of the material things give us lasting pleasure.
+The energy of seeking is the same, however, even if the seeking is more of a spiritual type.
+So it seems that we always seek.

-This seeking appears to be based on the condition that we are never happy right now.
-There seems to be a constant lack, and this lack creates the seeking energy.
+This seeking is based on the condition that we are never happy.
+There is a constant lack, and this lack creates the seeking energy.
 This lack is the gap between you and your ultimate salvation.
-Whatever you do you seem always to be just a little away from the goal, and the gap appears to remain.
+Whatever you do, you always seem to be just a little away from the goal, and the gap appears to remain.

-The truth is that with our mind we can never fulfil the feeling of lack.
+The truth is that we can never fulfil the feeling of lack with our mind.

 Anything that starts with a search is fulfilling a lack

-This feeling of lack creates suffering which is the core of the current human experience.
+This feeling of lack creates suffering, which is the core of the current human experience.
 We all suffer from something.
-It might be a physical illness, lack of money, lack of sufficient accommodation, lack of love or lack of really anything.
+It might be a physical illness, lack of money, accommodation, love, or anything.
 And many of us never seem to be achieving what we want.
-Those who claim to have achieved what they want are often just in denial.
-This core drama leads us living a life of unfulfilled dreams, and may lead to dissatisfaction, disappointment and ultimately it may trigger depression.
+Furthermore, those who claim to have achieved what they want are often in denial.
+This core drama leads us to live a life of unfulfilled dreams and may lead to dissatisfaction and disappointment, and ultimately, it may trigger depression.

-The purpose of suffering is to awaken you to your diving nature as your true divine nature never suffers.
-In the world of God, there is no suffering, in the world of Ego, everyone is suffering.
+The purpose of suffering is to awaken you to your divine nature, as your true divine nature never suffers.
+In the world of God, there is no suffering; in the world of Ego, everyone suffers.

 As we live in a world of Ego, God is a very distant concept for many.
-In some countries people claim to be close to God, they pray a lot but still they remain seekers never really getting fulfilment.
+In some countries, people claim to be close to God and pray a lot, but they remain seekers, never getting fulfilled.
 Some indeed do get closer to God, but most do not.
 Many religions are a form of control than a genuine connection with our creator.

-The key to liberation from the chains of Ego is to realise that you are nothing.
-This nothingness seems challenging to the Ego as Ego's function is to be something.
+The key to liberation from the chains of the Ego is to realise that you are nothing.
+This nothingness seems challenging to the Ego, as Ego’s function is to be something.
 Nothingness is the only thing Ego does not want.

 I recently had this experience where I realised that I am nothing.
 It freed me from all the ideas and concepts that any teacher had ever created.
-You see all ideas are like viruses controlling your mind to think in a certain way.
-There is no way to think, and this no-way is the way for liberation.
+You see, all ideas are like viruses controlling your mind to think in a certain way.
+So there is no way to think, and this no-way is the way for liberation.

-As Lisa Cairns says we are a movie character and we do not exist as we are just a field of love expressing itself.
+As Lisa Cairns says, we are movie characters and do not exist as we are just a field of love expressing itself.
 I would go even further.
 Ultimately we are “Nothing At All” in the world of Ego.
-Only this nothingness stops the loop of the ego, as within that loop something is always going on so that the Ego keeps identifying itself thought that something.
-It is a process of identifying yourself with your true self and not with your false self.
+Only this nothingness stops the loop of the Ego, as within that loop, something is always going on so that the Ego keeps identifying itself through that something.
+It is a process of identifying yourself with your true self, not your false self.